-and lack of mooring space.
-Each port has its specificities to manage: layout, type of activity (marina, tanker, bulk, container, cruise ships, etc.), general condition and age.
-It turns out that maintenance is complicated and expensive, and that preventive maintenance software is rather simple and dependent on the data provided.
+Maritime ports are an area where infrastructure is particularly affected by the risk of corrosion.
+Maintenance costs should include not only the loss of business, but also the business risk posed to shipping lines by delays and lack of mooring space.
+Each port has its specificities to manage: layout, type of activity (marina, tanker, bulk, container, cruise ships, etc.), condition (aging, recent).
+It turns out that maintenance is complicated and expensive and that preventive maintenance software is rather simple and dependent on the data provided.
 The notion of life cycle cost does not seem to be included, which is why stainless steel reinforcement needs to be brought to the attention of specifiers of concrete port structures.
 In France, two examples of coastal infrastructure can be cited: the Bayonne breakwater, restored in 2008 and the extension of the port area of Monaco (in progress).
-The Spanish Technical Association for Ports and Coasts deals with the choice of materials in this area.
+The Spanish Technical Association for Ports and Coasts deals with the choice of materials in this area10.